 Written by: Greg Ellifritz

 Yesterday was the beginning of police memorial week.
 It’s a week designated to honor currently serving and deceased police officers.
 Residents in many communities are choosing to celebrate police week by replacing their external light bulbs with bulbs that are blue colored instead.
-In my state the effort is organized by an organization called “Light Ohio Blue.”
+In my former state, the effort is organized by an organization called “Light Ohio Blue.”

 As a retired cop, I appreciate the support.
 I also think it’s a dangerous idea.
 You are broadcasting valuable information whenever you engage in a campaign like this.
 Some of the people who obtain said information will use it against you.

 You are thinking like a law abiding citizen thinks.
 I need you to stop that and take a moment to think like a criminal instead.
 What information would the presence of a blue porch light provide?

 Think about who may do this blue light thing.
 It will be cops, their loved ones, and people of a “law and order” political identity.
 How would a criminal use that info?

 – The easiest and most likely use is for burglary.
 Almost all the houses with blue lights will have guns and money.
 Very few people who are actually poor will change their light bulbs as blue colored light bulbs cost more than the regular variety.
 If you have the time and disposable income to celebrate an occasion by purchasing a novelty light bulb, you probably have some valuables in the house.
 They’ll wait for you to leave and then steal your stuff.